On Sidorenko's conjecture for determinants and Gaussian Markov random fields: Introduction

-Using the homogeneity of $\{X_v\}_{v\in V}$, the inequality in the observation is equivalent with the fact that the differential entropy of the whole field is at lest $|E(G)|$ times the edge entropy plus $|V(G)|-2|E(G)|$ times the point entropy.
-Formally, the point entropies are only needed to cancel the extra additive constant in the formula for differential entropy however we believe that they may become important in a mere general circle of questions.
-The left hand side of (\ref{entin}) is an interesting invariant for general GMRF's where the marginals are not necessarily equal.

 \textbf{Notations.} We use standard notations.
-If $G=(V,E)$ is a graph then $|V(G)|=v(G)$ denotes the number of vertices and $|E(G)|=e(G)$ denotes the number of edges.
-In general, $n$ will also denote the number of vertices, except in Sections~\ref{large-deviation} and ~\ref{homomorphism}.
+If $G=(V,E)$ is a graph, then $|V(G)|=v(G)$ denotes the number of vertices, and $|E(G)|=e(G)$ denotes the number of edges.
+In general, when $G$ is fixed, then $n$ will also denote the number of vertices.
 The largest degree will be denoted by $\Delta$, while $\overline{d}$ denotes the average degree.
-The set of neighbors of a vertex $u$ is denoted by $N(u)$.
+The set of neighbors of a vertex $u$ is denoted by $N_G(u)$. $K_n$ denotes the complete graph on $n$ vertices.
+Similarly, $K_{a,b}$ denotes the complete bipartite graph with parts of size $a$ and $b$.